 Lake Como’s only Italy Bike Hotel, Hotel Il Perlo, sits perched on the wooded hillside above Bellagio and has been a background fixture in the Giro di Lombardia race for almost 100 years.
 In front of the hotel the racers hit the 14% grade on the gruelling 10 kilometer climb from Bellagio to the Madonna del Ghisallo chapel 700 meters above.
 In race photos taken since the early 1900s, behind the faces of Bartali, Coppi, and Nibali, you can see the hotel, its guests, and local tifosi cheering Vai!
 Vai! to their heroes as they race towards the ringing Ghisallo chapel bells.
 Every day, and especially on the weekends, you can watch cyclists make the same climb past Il Perlo... now it’s your turn to join them!

 ComoLagoBike’s cycling routes accommodate many skill and fitness abilities, from easy to difficult, for the competitive cyclist and team, or for a family with children.
 Lake Segrino is one of the small lakes that dot the southern end of Lake Como and provides a safe and quiet bike path perfect for families and kids.
-There is also a quiet, scenic bike trail along the Adda River leading from Lecco to Milan.
+There is also a quiet, scenic bike trail along the Adda Riverleading from Lecco all the way to Milan if you like.
 Road cyclists can find long gentle climbs taking them to high alpine views of the lake, or steep challenging climbs like the Muro di Sormano, Valcava, and Ghisallo that are used in races like the Giro di Lombardia and Giro d’Italia.
 Mountain bikers can spend days exploring the local trails or taking the ferry to other areas and riding along ridgelines 1500 meters above the lake.
 If guests are not active cyclists, the hotel has e-bikes that will make any ride in the area effortless and still allow them to experience the beauty of the region.

 Are you ready to explore the history and roads of Lake Como?
-ComoLagoBike takes guests on daily guided tours every day of the week so contact us about setting up your own tour to see the Ghisallo or other stunning and legendary rides!
+ComoLagoBike takes guests on daily group tours every day of the week, or we can help customize a private tour, so contact us about preparing your cycling holiday to see the Ghisallo or other stunning and legendary rides!